matatusko/RNN-Text-Generation-by-Chars/README.md

 More on that in the usage section below.
 The model works on the char-by-char basis, rather than word by word.
 As visible from the sample below, RNN learn English and the idea behind metal very well ;) More samples available in sample.md

+Feel free to use the pretrained weights available in ckpt folder.
+You can either play around with those or train them further.
+However, keep in mind that these will only generate metal lyrics, so if you want something different you might need to retrain the whole model.

 ## Sample output:

 terror the seeds of silent, we've on the seed of the one that i see